Fannie Mae Removes Minimum Credit Score Requirement — What This Means for Buyers & Homeowners

 🧑🎓 Young buyers with thin credit

-🧑💻 Gig workers and freelancers
+🧑💻 Gig workers & freelancers

-🌎 Immigrants without a U.S. FICO score
+🌎 Immigrants without U.S. FICO history

 🧾 Self-employed borrowers with strong bank data

-Step 2 — Book a Free 15-Minute Consultation
+👉 Step 2 — Free 15-Minute Consultation

-💬 Final Thoughts
+Final Thoughts

 This isn’t just a policy update — it’s a step toward fairness in lending.